 Search for SharePoint 2013

-The FAST technology is now fully embedded into SharePoint 2013
+A very capable search engine is now fully embedded into SharePoint 2013

 This article provides a high-level summary of SharePoint 2013’s search capabilities.

-- FAST-like search technology, acquired by Microsoft in 2008, is at the heart of SharePoint 2013 (although the code is in fact a new rewrite)
+- FAST-like search technology (acquired by Microsoft in 2008), is at the heart of SharePoint 2013, although the code is in fact a new rewrite

 - It includes a rules-based query parsing framework